LRAAAAAAAAAAK/Virt/README.md

-Virtara is an open-source SaaS application designed to provide detailed tracking, impartial analysis, and data-driven performance insights for key lifts in powerlifting, Olympic lifting, and strongman.
-It combines pose analysis technology, custom LLMs, Google Gemini AI, and a calorie counter to create a comprehensive platform for athletes, coaches, and fitness enthusiasts.
+Virtara is an open-source SaaS application designed to provide exercise analysis, progress tracking, and nutrition tracking for athletes, coaches, and fitness enthusiasts.
+The platform leverages pose analysis technology, custom LLMs, Google Gemini AI, and cryptocurrency integration to deliver highly technical, unbiased feedback on key lifts in powerlifting, Olympic lifting, and strongman.
+Additionally, Virtara includes a calorie counter with barcode scanning and AI-based food picture analysis, making it a comprehensive solution for performance and nutrition tracking.

-Virtara is built to empower users by offering highly technical feedback, progress tracking, real-time analysis, and nutrition tracking—all in one place, under one price.
-Whether you’re a recreational lifter, a competitive athlete, or a coach, Virtara provides the tools you need to optimize your performance and nutrition.
+Virtara is built to:

+Empower users with data-driven insights to improve their performance.
+Provide real-time feedback during training sessions.
+Enable meet verification for powerlifting federations.
+Foster a community of athletes and coaches through shared progress and collaboration.
+Integrate cryptocurrency for rewards, payments, and funding.

+Goals and Objectives:

+Virtara aims to:

+Provide Impartial Exercise Analysis:

+Deliver highly technical feedback based on pose analysis, biomechanics, and exercise science.
+Use custom LLMs and Google Gemini AI to generate actionable insights tailored to user goals (e.g., strength, technique improvement, injury prevention).
+Enable Progress Tracking:

+Track key metrics such as bar path, joint angles, velocity, power output, control, time under tension (TUT), and Rep in Reserve (RIR).
+Visualize trends over time to help users monitor improvements and set goals.
+Offer Real-Time Feedback:

+Provide instant feedback during training sessions using pose analysis and AI reasoning.
+Enable VAR-style verification for powerlifting meets, allowing judges and sponsors to monitor lifts live.
+Integrate Nutrition Tracking:

+Include a calorie counter with barcode scanning and AI food picture analysis.
+Allow users to manually input food weights and track daily calorie and macronutrient intake.
+Foster Community and Collaboration:

+Create a platform for athletes to share progress, participate in challenges, and learn from others.
+Provide tools for coaches to manage athletes, analyze lifts, and offer feedback.
+Support Open-Source Development:

+Build a transparent, collaborative platform that encourages contributions from developers, researchers, and fitness enthusiasts.
+Provide detailed documentation and a clear roadmap to guide contributors.
+Integrate Cryptocurrency:

+Use Solana blockchain for fast, low-cost transactions.
+Enable payments in USDC for subscriptions and services.
+Maintain a constant value for Virtara Token to support funding and rewards.

 Features
-1. Pose Analysis
+1. 1.
+Pose Analysis
 Technology: MediaPipe (initial), TensorFlow (custom models), Google Gemini AI.

-Metrics Tracked:
+Metrics Tracked and Calculations:
-Bar path trajectory.
+1. Bar Path Trajectory:
+Definition: The path the barbell travels during a lift, measured in 2D or 3D space.
+Calculation:
+Extract the barbell’s position frame-by-frame using pose detection (e.g., MediaPipe or TensorFlow).
+Plot the positions over time to visualize the trajectory.
+Deviation:
+Calculate the deviation from the optimal path using: [Calculation Here]

+2. Joint Angles
+Joint Angles:
-Joint angles (e.g., knees, hips, shoulders).
+Definition: The angles formed at key joints (e.g., knees, hips, shoulders) during different phases of the lift.
+Calculation:
+Use pose detection to extract joint coordinates (e.g., hip, knee, ankle).
+Calculate angles using the law of cosines: Angle = arcoss (a2 + b2 - c2 / 2ab)
+Example: "Your knee angle during the squat descent is 110 degrees, which is optimal for glute activation."
+Example: "Your bar path deviated by 3 cm during the pull phase."

-Velocity and acceleration.
+3. Velocity and Acceleration:
+Definition: The speed and rate of change of speed of the barbell during the lift.
+Calculation:
+Velocity: [Calculation Here]
+Example: "Your barbell velocity during the concentric phase is 0.8 m/s."
+Acceleration: [Calculation Here]
+Example: "Your barbell acceleration during the pull phase is 1.2 m/s^2."

-Symmetry and balance.
+4. Symmetry and Balance:
-Range of motion (ROM).
+Definition: The comparison of left and right side movements to identify imbalances.
+Calculation:
+Extract joint positions for both sides (e.g., left and right shoulders, hips, knees).
+Symmetry Balance = Left Side Metric - Right Side Metric / Average Metric x 100
+Example: "Your left-right symmetry is 95%, indicating excellent balance."

+5. Definition: The total distance a joint travels during a lift.
+Calculation: ROM= Max Position − Min Position
+Measure the maximum and minimum positions of the joint during the lift.
+Example: "Your hip ROM during the squat is 40 cm, which is ideal for depth."

-Power Output:
+6. Power Output
-Estimate power based on barbell weight, velocity, and acceleration.
+Definition: The rate at which work is done during the lift.
+Calculation: Power = Force * Velocity / Time
+             Force = Mass * Acceleration
+             Where mass is the weight of the barbell.
-Example: "Your power output during the deadlift was 800 watts, which is optimal for your weight class."
+Example: "Your power output during the deadlift is 800 watts, which is optimal for your weight class."

-Control:
-Analyze movement stability and control during lifts (e.g., barbell wobble, joint stability).
+7. Definition: The stability of the barbell and joints during the lift.
+Calculation:
+    Measure deviations in barbell position and joint angles over time.
+    Calculate the standard deviation of the barbell’s trajectory:
+    Control = 1 - Standard Deviation of Bar Path
     Example: "Your barbell control during the bench press improved by 15% compared to last month."

-Time Under Tension (TUT):
+8. Time Under Tension
+    Definition: The total time muscles are engaged during a lift.
+    Calculation:
-Measure the duration of muscle engagement during lifts.
+        Measure the duration of the eccentric and concentric phases of the lift:
+        Time Under Tension = TimeECCENTRIC + TimeCONCENTRIC
         Example: "Your squat descent lasted 3.2 seconds, which is ideal for hypertrophy training."

-Rep in Reserve (RIR):
+9. Rep in Reserve (RIR):
-Calculate RIR to estimate how many reps the user could perform before failure.
+    Definition: The estimated number of reps a user could perform before failure.
-Formula:
-RIR
-=
-Max Velocity
-−
-Current Velocity
-Max Velocity
-×
-Fatigue Coefficient
-RIR=
-Max Velocity×Fatigue Coefficient
-Max Velocity−Current Velocity
-​
+    Calculation:
+    Reps in Reserve = Max Velocity - Current Velocity / Max Velocity * Fatigue Coefficient
 Example: "Your RIR for this set is 2, indicating you could perform 2 more reps before failure."

 2. Progress Tracking
 Metrics:
 Historical trends for bar path, joint angles, lift velocity, and PRs.